gianniprocida/habit_tracking_app/README.md

 For more information, please see the documentation or explore the source code or check the reflection phase.
 <h2>Conception phase</h2>

 In our habit tracking app, a Habit object can represent a task that needs to be performed regularly, such as studying a programming languages weekly or exercising daily.
-The <span style="color: red;">Habit</span> object can have attributes like name of the habit, start date, end date, frequency, checkofflist ( a list containing “y” or “n” to indicate whether the habit was completed or not for a day), ID, completed (whether the habit was completed within the given period), and longest habit streak (the maximum number of times the habit was completed in a row).
-To manage multiple habits in  the app, we can create a HabitTracker container object that has attributes like user name and a list of habits.
-This will make it easier to add new habits, delete habits, retrieve habits by name, retrieve habits by id or group habits by specific attribues, and find the habit with the longest run streak.
-Moreover, the Habit object includes a checkoff method that allows users to mark the habit as completed (“y” or “n”) at any point in time.
+The <span style="color: red;">Habit</span> object can have attributes like name of the habit, start date, end date, frequency, checkofflist ( a list containing “y” or “n” to indicate whether the habit was completed or not for a day), completed (whether the habit was completed within the given period), and longest habit streak (the maximum number of times the habit was completed in a row).
+To manage multiple habits in  the app, we introduced a HabitTracker container object.
+This object encapsulates essential attributes such as user's name and a linked list of habits.
+This linked list serves as the backbone for organizing and manipulating the habits seamlessly.
+The HabitTracker enables users to perform various operations including adding new habits, deleting existing ones, retrieving habits by name or by id, and grouping habits based on specific attributes.
+However, users won't be able to add habits directly using the prepend and append methods, as the tracker needs to ensure that habits with earlier starting dates are placed at the beginning of the linked list, while habits with later starting dates are placed at the end.
+Allowing users to use prepend and append methods could disrupt this chronological order.

+Instead, the add_habit and insert_habit methods are provided to preserve the chronological order.
+These methods ensure that habits are inserted into the tracker in the correct order based on their starting dates.
+The attribute days_until_start is used to determine whether a habit starts sooner or later.
+It simply is the number of days between today and the starting date of a particular habit.

+ Additionally, users can identify the habit with the longest run streak through this container.
+Each habit encapsulated within the linked list possess  checkoff method.
+This method facilitates users in marking habits as completed ('y') or incomplete ('n') at any juncture.
 However, the total number of marks cannot exceed the number of days in that period.
 If the maximum number of marks is reached, the method will stop adding additional marks to the checkofflist attribute.

  The relationship between the two classes of objects in our tracking app can be described using a UML class diagram.
  This UML diagram provides a visual representation of the